JaladeAlan/alx-system_engineering-devops/0x02-shell_redirections/README.md

-exercise 5: script to display the first 10 lines of a file exercise 6; script to display the third line of a file exerise 7: shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School
+exercise 5: script to display the first 10 lines of a file exercise 6; script to display the third line of a file exerise 7: shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School exercise 8: script that writes into the file ls_cwd_content the result of the command ls -la